Monnoroch/ColorHighlighter/README.md

 - Filled, outlined, underlined (solid, strippled, squiggly) in ST3.

 You can also turn on highlighting all colors at once.
 This mode has own highlighting style, so you can highlight all colors with underline and selected colors with filled rect.

+You can also enable icons, which will be shown in the gutter of a file.

 **Color picker usage:**